emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_06.md

 We chose to represent these with strings

 The `register` associates the `article name` and `article price` with each `article code`, ane we model a `register by a list of pairs.
 Each pair has the form

 $\qquad (ac, (aname, aprice))$

 where $ad$ is an article code, $aname$ is the article name and $aprice$ is the article price.
-We chose (non-negative) integers to represent prices.
+We chose (non-negative) integers to represent prices in the smallest currency unit.

 ```fsharp
 type price = int;;  // pr where pr >= 0